chbeu/chbeu.github.io/content/post/20241107_phd_position/index.md

 ---
 title: "PhD position in my team at Paris Lodron University Salzburg"
 subtitle: ""
-summary: "We seek **doctoral researcher (= PhD position)** with a focus on **fairness in recommender systems** in the music sector or a related field in the media sector.
+summary: "We seek a **doctoral researcher (= PhD position)** with a focus on **fairness in recommender systems** in the music sector or a related field in the media sector.
 Funded position."
 authors:
 #authors: [Christine Bauer]
 categories: [news]